 The BREEAM sustainability assessment scheme has become an important driver for encouraging rainwater harvesting and other water efficiency measures in commercial buildings.
 Landlords see an ‘Excellent’ or ‘Outstanding’ rating for their properties as an attraction for potential tenants.
 Rainwater and greywater schemes help them to meet the standards.

-The Westminster Sustainable Business Forum is among influential groups lobbying for a similar Property Resilience Certificate as part of the proposed Future Homes Standard.
-It has the potential to become a driver to include SuDS with rainwater harvesting on domestic schemes.
+The Westminster Sustainable Business Forum is among influential groups lobbying for a Property Resilience Certificate, for new and existing homes.
+Like the current Energy Performance Certification, it could incorporate water efficiency and property flood resilience as part of the proposed Future Homes Standard.

 10. Compulsory Building Regulations